s1h2u3b4h5a6m7-ops/investorlens/CONTRACT.md

-Part C is the curated renumber), then `2026-07-15_indigo_shp_exact.sql` (Session P: the filed Mar-2026 SHP figure — four value-guarded UPDATEs replacing the derived 40.48 with 41.57 everywhere the number lived; supersedes the repair file's commented-out Part D).
+Part C is the curated renumber), then `2026-07-15_indigo_shp_exact.sql` (Session P: the filed Mar-2026 SHP figure — four value-guarded UPDATEs replacing the derived 40.48 with 41.57 everywhere the number lived; supersedes the repair file's commented-out Part D), then `2026-07-15_indigo_source_relabel.sql` (Session Q Item 0: one value-guarded UPDATE correcting INDIGO's source_note attribution — the "founder-verified" label becomes the four-source cross-verification actually performed; filename order already replays it after the exact-figure file, `shp_exact` sorting before `source_relabel`).
 The narratives file must run before a rebuilt database serves `data.js`, which orders by its new column.
 The order is not cosmetic twice over: the Batch-2 through Batch-7 files write